FalacerSelene/vim-commentable/README.md

 functions that make it easy to use block (walled) comments across various languages.

-Block comments are used to make comments more visualy distinct:
+Block comments are used to make comments more visually distinct:

 ```c
 /*********************************************************************/